jenncash29/Rhode-Health-Insurance-Project/README.md

 # Executive Summary
 ### Overview of Findings

-From January 2019 to July 2023, Rhode Health successfully acquired 16,338 new sign-ups through 12 diverse campaign categories.
+From January 2019 to July 2023, Rhode Health successfully acquired 16,338 new sign-ups through 12 diverse campaign categories with 57 campaign types.
 These online campaigns, costing approximately $60,000, generated 9 million impressions and 850,000 clicks.
 This strategic marketing effort significantly boosted Rhode Health's brand awareness nationwide and drove an increase in sign-ups.

 ### About the Data
 The dataset consisted of three tables, including information about campaigns, signups and user demographics, as well as claims filed by customers and related claim information.